cogent3/cogent3/doc/app/app_cookbook/load-unaligned.rst

 .. tip:: When running this code on your machine, remember to replace ``path_to_dir`` with an actual directory path.

 Now we're good to go!
 We can apply ``process`` to our data store of fasta sequences. ``result`` is a data store, which you can index to see individual data members.
-We can inspect a given data member look using the ``.read()`` on data members.
+We can inspect a given data member using the ``.read()`` on data members.

 .. jupyter-execute::
     :raises: